Semantic Consistent Language Gaussian Splatting for Point-Level Open-vocabulary Querying: Method

-Intuitively, as averaging reduces variance, the proposed $\bar\phi_r$ is more consistent than the individual $\phi_{r,t}$ used in LangSplat.
-Furthermore, the weighting scheme helps to reduce the influence of small regions that often contain noisier language embeddings.
-In contrast, a naive equal weight to each observation from different views disregards the reliability of individual features.
+The main intuition behind this design is that averaging reduces variance.
+The proposed $\bar\phi_r$ is more consistent than the individual $\phi_{r,t}$ used in LangSplat when used as supervision for the distillation.
+Furthermore, the weighting scheme helps to suppress the contribution of small regions that often contain noisier language embeddings, \ie, we consider the reliability of individual features.

 To construct the ground truth $\mL^{\tt Ours}_t$ for a frame $\mI_t$, we place the averaged CLIP embedding into the pixel location of each frame according to the masklet.
-For all extracted masklets $\tilde\gS_r \in \tilde\gS_{1:T}$, \bea \mL^{\tt Ours}_t[(h,w)] = \bar\phi_r \text{ if } (t,h,w) \in \tilde\gS_r. \eea As shown, for pixels across views that are tracked and segmented into the same region, this construction of ground-truth assigns the same averaged CLIP embedding.
-Compared with LangSplat's ground-truth in~\equref{eq:langsplat_gt}, our construction is shared across time $t$, \ie, the language embedding $\vl_i$ in LangSplat receives consistent supervision across all relevant frames.
+For all extracted masklets $\tilde\gS_r \in \tilde\gS_{1:T}$, \bea \mL^{\tt Ours}_t[(h,w)] = \bar\phi_r \text{ if } (t,h,w) \in \tilde\gS_r. \eea For pixels across views that are tracked and segmented into the same region, this construction of ground-truth assigns the same averaged CLIP embedding.
+Compared with LangSplat's ground-truth in~\equref{eq:langsplat_gt}, our construction is \textbf{shared across time} $t$, \ie, the language embedding $\vl_i$ in LangSplat receives consistent supervision across all relevant frames.

 { \bf Autoencoder details.} As in LangSplat, to reduce the GPU memory usage, we train a light-weight autoencoder consisting of an encoder $\texttt{E}$ and a decoder $\texttt{D}$.
 Differently, we encode the averaged CLIP embedding $\bar\phi_r$ into a low-dimensional latent space, \ie, $\texttt{E} ( \bar\phi_r )$ is used as supervision to train the language embeddings $\vl_i$.
+A side note: as the autoencoder is trained using our constructed, more consistent, averaged CLIP embedding, it also has an easier job in learning the reconstruction.